UMAprotocol/docs/welcome.md

 **Contacts**

-If you have any questions or want to connect with the UMA community, please check out our [community page](community/community-overview), join our [discord](https//discord.umaproject.org) and [discourse](https://discourse.umaproject.org)
+If you have any questions or want to connect with the UMA community, please check out our [community page](community/community-overview), join our [Discord](https//discord.umaproject.org) or get involved in conversations on the UMA [Discourse](https://discourse.umaproject.org).